 FDA approved first gene therapy for children with metachromatic leukodystrophy

 On Mar.
-18, 2024, the U.S. Food and Drug Administration approved Orchard Therapeutics’ Lenmeldy (atidarsagene autotemcel), the first FDA-approved gene therapy indicated for the treatment of children with pre-symptomatic late infantile, pre-symptomatic early juvenile or early symptomatic early juvenile metachromatic leukodystrophy (MLD).
+18, 2024, the U.S. Food and Drug Administration (FDA) approved Orchard Therapeutics’ Lenmeldy (atidarsagene autotemcel), the first FDA-approved gene therapy indicated for the treatment of children with pre-symptomatic late infantile, pre-symptomatic early juvenile or early symptomatic early juvenile metachromatic leukodystrophy (MLD).

 Metachromatic leukodystrophy is a debilitating, rare genetic disease affecting the brain and nervous system.
 It is caused by a deficiency of an enzyme called arylsulfatase A (ARSA), leading to a buildup of sulfatides (fatty substances) in the cells.
+This buildup causes damage to the central and peripheral nervous system, manifesting with loss of motor and cognitive function and early death.
+It is estimated that MLD affects one in every 40,000 individuals in the United States.
+There is no cure for MLD, and treatment typically focuses on supportive care and symptom management.

 Tags: